 - Spithead (stretch of road next to the Boatfloat)

-DCC are proposing that all of these locatiosn will be via a payment system and they have suggested the first hour will be free (via a free ticket) and the second hour will be £3.30, and for a maxium of 2 hours in total.
+DCC are proposing that all of these locations will be via a payment system and they have suggested the first hour will be free (via a free ticket) and the second hour will be £1.50 (previously stated £3.30), and for a maxium of 2 hours in total.

 A jpg map of these locations is on the left hand side.

-You can also click here to see a pdf of the locations, and you can click here to see a pdf of the amendment order.
+You can also click here to see a pdf of the locations, and click here to see a pdf of the amendment order.

 Dartmouth Town Council have written to Cllr Stuart Hughes (Cabinet member for Highway Management) to express Dartmouth Town Council’s concerns regarding the lack of evidence of how this will benefit the town. [please see the letter here].